 3. Plastic Cling Wrap

 Whether you wrap a sandwich in it or use it to cover a bowl meant for the microwave, plastic cling wrap can seem like a convenient solution.
 However, you may be paying for it with your health.
-If the plastic cling wrap comes in contact with hot food while it's in the microwave, it can actually melt a little.
+If the plastic cling wrap comes in contact with hot food while it's in the microwave, it can melt a little.
 This means you'll be eating some plastic along with the soup.
 Consider eliminating the plastic wrap completely.
 Some alternatives include paper towels, wax paper, beeswax wraps, and cotton bowl covers.
 If you must use a microwave, then choose silicone lids or white paper towels to cover the food.

 4. Dangerous Lunchboxes